YoRab/react-paint-editor/README.md

 - TextEdit copy/paste containing html breaks display
 - circle resizing only goes one direction
 - New text component opacity range is dancing
+- adding padding to selection result in wrong intersection calculs